vdaubry/crawler-benchmark/README.md

 ## Test methodology

+Crawl the first 1000 websites from [Quantcast top 1.000.000](https://www.quantcast.com/top-sites).
-Measure the total time to perform a GET request against the top 1000 internet domains.
+Measure the total time to perform a GET request against 1000 different domains.
 We increase the number of threads to compare how Ruby MRI and JRuby perform with different level of concurrency.

 We use [Sidekiq](https://github.com/mperham/sidekiq) to control the number of threads used to perform requests.